ca1nca/workout/README.md

 this is not how it works.

 - The only feature is to fetch a program, so the data is fixed

+- Sensitive ENV information should always be stored in a .env file and never committed to a public repository.
+For this toy app, to keep things simple, I left the env variables directly in the docker-compose.yml file